February is American Heart Month. There is no time like the present to focus on healthy eating to promote a healthy heart.

 - Use healthy fats.
 Try to replace butter with extra virgin olive oil when cooking.
 If you’re adventurous, try avocado as a replacement for butter in your desserts.
 Other healthy fats include legumes, nuts and seeds, such as almonds, walnuts, sunflower seeds and cashews.

 - Be a home chef.
 Meal prep healthy recipes for the week in advance to ensure you always have a healthy option instead of fast food or dining out.

 - Eat Fit.
 Ochsner Eat Fit has restaurant recommendations throughout the state where you can eat heart-healthy meals even while dining out.

 - Reduce red meat.
-Substitute fish, poultry or beans for meat.
+Substitute red meat for fish, poultry or beans.
 If you eat meat, make sure it's lean (like turkey or boneless skinless chicken breasts) and keep portions small.